Thanks Obama! Mexican illegals plan family reunions at last

 Some analysts agree with Calderon that opportunities in Mexico have reduced the push factor to head to El Norte.

-"On the Mexican side, the economy is doing reasonably well while the rate of labor force growth is way down," said Douglas Massey of Princeton University.
+"On the Mexican side, the economy is doing reasonably well while the rate of labour force growth is way down," said Douglas Massey of Princeton University.
 "Levels of education have also risen."

 However, others dispute there has been any rise in living standards for most Mexicans.
 While Mexico's economy grew 3.9 percent in 2011, it had shrunk 6.1 percent in 2009 and the population grows by more than a million a year.